jmetzger/training-kubernetes-security-en/security/signing-images/01-signing.md

 Important: We need access to the registry.

-## Step 1: Preparation: Install coosign on the client.
+## Step 1: Preparation: Install cosign on the client.

  * DONE BY THE TRAINER already